 Entity Relationships

-Entity relationships allow you to map how your services, applications, and infrastructure components connect to and depend on each other.
-This helps you understand impact during incidents.
+Entity relationships define how services, applications, and infrastructure connect to and depend on each other.

 Relationship Types

-• Depends On: Service A requires Service B to function
+depends_on Depends on Required by Service A requires Service B to function

-• Backed By: Service is powered by infrastructure
+backed_by Backed by Powers Service powered by infrastructure

 Payment Service depends_on → Database “Depends on Database”